Interviewing Users: How to Uncover Compelling Insights

 - Compare to others – Do the other coaches also do it that way?

 - Compare across time – How have your family photo acitivies changed in the past five years?
 How do you think they will be different five years from now?
 The second question is not intended to capture an accurate prediction.
 Rather, the second question serves to break free from what exists now and envision possibilities that mey emerge down the road.
 Identify an appropriately large time horizon (A year?
 Five years?
 Ten years?) that helps people to think beyond incremental change.

 Overall, the objective of interviewing is to learn something profoundly new.
 The following are the key steps in the interviewing process:

 - Exploring not only their behaviors but also the meaning behind those behaviors

-- Making sense of hte data using inference, interpretation, analysis, and synthesis
+- Making sense of the data using inference, interpretation, analysis, and synthesis

 - Using those insights to point toward a design, service, product, or other solution

-What you observer as a need may actually be something that your customer is perfectly tolerant of.
+What you observe as a need may actually be something that your customer is perfectly tolerant of.